Honeywell Pentax 3/21 Spot Meter Japanclick for instruction manual

 The name comes from its performance: it measures a 3° area inside 21° field of view.
 Like the SEI Photometer, it's telescopic, but the SEI uses an internal light bulb to compare against the surrounding field; this Pentax measures the reflected light of that little spot.

-This is one of the earliest of the new wave of CdS meters that took over the market in the early 1960s, along with the Gossen Lunasix and Sekonic's Microlite.
+This is one of the earliest of the new wave of CdS meters that took over the market in the early 1960s, along with the Gossen Lunasix and the Sekonic Microlite.
 Those three meters also showed the world of the metering future, at least until digital took over.
 The Microlite was the simple one, the Lunasix was the professional "system" meter with various attachments, and this was the affordable spot meter.

 click for larger imageThis is the earliest version, which looks upside down.
 You hold the box in the palm of your and and look down on that black stove-pipe.
 There's a 45° beamsplitting mirror inside, and you get part of the light and the meter gets the rest.
 Later versions would be further restricted to a 1° area, and changed to a more comfortable pistol-grip design.